 The second is that it dried quickly with a UV light.
 (Shorter drying times would allow for expedited experimentation with layering).

 The third is that it is “non toxic.”

-I have been experimenting with traditional resin for 15 plus years now.
+I have been experimenting with traditional resin since the early 1990’s.
 What I discovered is that you MUST be careful with the medium.
 My hope for UV Resin was that it would be easier to use.
 For the most part I was correct, but there are some things that you should know before you dive in…

 UV Resin Is Great For Small Projects

 UV Resin is a great option for smaller projects such as jewelry & small collage art pieces.

 Do You Get Bubbles In Your UV Resin?
 Yes!